The Universal Askey-Wilson Algebra and DAHA of Type $(C_1^{\vee},C_1)$: The coef f icient matrix

-Suppose we have an element of $\hat H_q$ that we wish to express as a linear combination of the vectors (\ref{eq:basisxy1}) or (\ref{eq:basisxy2}).
-In order to describe the result efficiently we will use the following notation.
+Suppose we have an element of $\hat H_q$ that we wish to express as a~linear combination of the vectors~\eqref{eq:basisxy1} or~\eqref{eq:basisxy2}.
+In order to describe the result ef\/f\/iciently we will use the following notation. \begin{Definition} By Proposition~\ref{prop:factoriz} each $h\in\hat H_q$ can be written as